 - Calculation of likely wind farm loss factors, e.g. wake loss, non-availability, electrical efficiency, turbine performance, environmental losses or curtailments

 - Uncertainty analysis to enable financial decision makers to take well informed decisions, e.g. by presenting the probability of exceeding energy levels at P75 or P90, i.e. a 75% or 90% chance of exceeding the predicted energy production figure

 - Detailed reporting

 Outcomes from the wind and energy assessment deliver information on the wind regime at a site.
 This is crucial for the optimal design of the wind farm and in assessing the suitability of different turbine models for use at the site.
 The accuracy of the analysis is dependent on the extent, quality and duration of the wind data recorded at the site.
-Here, GL Garrad Hassan can give clear guidance to developers on the requirements a site’s wind monitoring programme has to fulfil.
+Here, DNV GL can give clear guidance to developers on the requirements a site’s wind monitoring programme has to fulfil.
 Such guidance is described in detail in the Wind measurement service description.